-We meet every week (excluding breaks) in BU 341 at 7 p.m. on Wednesday nights!
+We meet every week (excluding breaks) in WY115 at 7 p.m. on Tuesday nights!
 Guests are always welcome!

 The Worldwide Pioneer in Communication and Leadership Development